marionettejs/backbone.marionette/readme.md

 ### jQuery Deferred And Asynchronous Template Loading

-The region manager `show` method takes advantage of jQuery's deferred cababilities, allowing for some very advanced techniques to be used for rendering views.
+The region manager `show` method takes advantage of jQuery's deferred capabilities, allowing for some very advanced techniques to be used for rendering views.

 To use a deferred, a view that is shown via a region manager